Lots of people use water bladders, but they have a host of downsides that are rarely considered. Here's a list of why water bladders really do “suck”.

 Creek crossing is a common and potentially dangerous part of many mountaineering approaches.
 Here’s some simple techniques to lower the risk.

 No, you don’t always need that $220(!)
 MSR Reactor stove to melt snow at your high camp.
 Try free solar power instead.

 Looking for a lightweight, inexpensive and versatile emergency backcountry shelter?
-Using these two common items in combination is a good choice.
+Using these two common items in combination is a great choice.